 Having completed the Capstone, you will be able to:

 You can register for UBC 399 once you have either completed or are registered for all other UB Curriculum requirements.
 The UB Seminar is a pre-requisite for UBC 399.
 Make sure that you have used the Path Finder Tool to select and save your Pathway courses to HUB.
 Once your Academic Advising Report (AAR) shows that all areas of the UB Curriculum — with the exception of the Capstone — are satisfied, you can register for UBC 399.
 If you are not yet Capstone-ready, your registration for UBC 399 will be blocked.

 UBC 399 is offered in fall, winter, spring and summer.
 Students who do not successfully complete the Capstone on their first attempt will be directed to repeat it in any subsequent term.

 You can register once you have completed the UB Seminar and have completed or are concurrently enrolled in the remaining UB Curriculum courses.
 Ineligible students are blocked from registering.

-UBC 399 is taught virtually via UBPortfolio powered by Digication and involves weekly online activities and discussion forums that support the creation of your Capstone ePortfolio.
+UBC 399 is taught virtually and involves weekly online activities that support the creation of your Capstone ePortfolio.
 You should plan for at least three hours of engagement with course activities and assignments each week.
-Instructors will provide in-person and virtual office hours each week.

 You should refer to the Transfer Credit Report (TCR) and the Academic Advising Report (AAR) to determine how transfer work articulates to UB Curriculum requirements.
-Your Capstone instructor will work with you individually to help you make appropriate connections between your transfer work and the UB Curriculum program.
+Transfer courses are just as valid for inclusion in your ePortfolio as courses taken at UB.